-If you've recently purchased a new computer with a 4K or Retina display you may have noticed that some of the images on your website appears fuzzy or blurry.
+If you've recently purchased a new computer with a 4K or Retina display, you may have noticed that some images on your website appear fuzzy or blurry.

 How come?
-Well to answer that we need a little explanation about screen sizes.
+Well, to answer that we need a brief explanation about screen sizes.

 A Full HD display is 1,080 pixels tall (where the term 1080p comes from) and 1,920 pixels wide.
 By comparison, 4K resolution is 2,160 pixels tall and 3,840 pixels wide (the term 4K is derived from the width).
 This is four times as many pixels as Full HD.
 So, your new 4K display is stretching out the pixels optimized for HD to be twice as big as they're supposed to be.
 This may cause your logo or images to look blurry.

 The most important step is to make sure that you are uploading high-res images whenever possible.
-The majority of images should look great, but some may appear blurry.
+Most images should look great, but some may appear blurry.
 We will work as quick as we can to have all images across the platform load for 4K/Retina resolutions.

 We do have eyes on this 'blurry' issue and hope to make the platform even more 4K/Retina compatible in the future.